alvinng4/CSCI2720-Project/README.md

 ```
 cd backend
 npm install
-npm run init-db // Once only
+npm run init-db // This will drop existing database with the name "culturalApp"
 npm run dev
 ```